Trinidad and Tobago Travel Advice

 The road conditions in Trinidad are thought to be in adequate condition for the main highways throughout the island however you should take car on secondary roads as these are not as well maintained.
 There are some narrow and winding roads in the country and these should be approached with extreme caution.
 There have been a number of reported cases of violent and fatal attacks along these roads caused by careless and erratic driving.

 Many drivers choose to operate their vehicle whilst intoxicated and is something you should be extremely aware of, particularly at evenings and the weekend as people return from social activities.
-It is advised that you do not attempt to drive whilst intoxicated or enter the car with an intoxicated driver as this can lead to severe injury and fatalities.
+The best travel advice for Trinidad and Tobago is that you do not attempt to drive whilst intoxicated or enter the car with an intoxicated driver as this can lead to severe injury and fatalities.

 Currency: Trinidad and Tobago Dollar (TTD)